NoNinjas Ramblings

 3. Raspberry Pi Zero W (DEAD; fried itself)

-4. Raspberry Pi 4 (Debian Linux – Not doing much)
+4. Raspberry Pi 4 (Debian Linux – Looking for a job)

-6. Raspberry Pi 4 (Volumio Media Server – Feeds music to my HiFi)
+6. Raspberry Pi 4 (Volumio Media Server [Debian Linux] – Feeds music to my HiFi)

 7. ZimaBoard (Debian Linux – Backup server in my barn)

-9. Lenovo ThinkCentre (Ubuntu Server – NGINX reverse proxy)
+9. Lenovo ThinkCentre (Ubuntu Server – Lost its job to a Proxmox container)

-11. Dell R620 Server (Debian Linux – turned off, screams like a banshee)
+11. Dell R620 Server (Debian Linux – turned off, screams like a banshee, test server)

 14. Dell R720 Server (Ubuntu Server – Media Server)